n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 such as the `rlig` feature (for "required ligatures").

-However, emoji fonts may also include support for emoji sequences in GSUB features that can be disabled by application-level user interfaces, such as the `liga` feature (for standard ligatures).
+However, emoji fonts may also include support for emoji sequences in
+<abbr>GSUB</abbr> features that can be disabled by application-level user
+interfaces, such as the `liga` feature (for standard ligatures).
 Emoji sequences may also be implemented in features that are disabled by default, such as the `dlig` feature (for "discretionary ligatures").